Support Us Button Widget

 There’s something for young musicians of all skill levels, whether your kid wants to spend the week jamming in a rock band, practicing their ukulele skills, or finding their voice.
 Note: Some camps require you to bring your own instrument.

-Asheville Community Theatre’s camps are suited to seasoned young actors or first-timers.
-And if your kid prefers to be behind the scenes, there’s also a master class in filmmaking and screenwriting.
+The theatre’s Tanglewood Summer camps are suited for seasoned young actors or first-timers.
+And if your kid prefers to be behind the scenes, they can join the tech team.

 If camps aren’t on your little one’s summer itinerary, just check out our guide to kid-friendly activities in Asheville.